ericwindmill/flutter-by-example-www/content/lessons/dogs_app/basic_ui/dog_widget.md

   }
 ```

-Refresh your app and you can see that we're wired up now.
+Refresh your app and you can see that it's wired up now.
 Time to build the card.

 ### 2. Dog Card UI

 There are two main parts to this card.
 The image, and the actual Card that sits under it.

-First, lets make that image.
+First, make that image.

 Add this getter to you `DogCardState` class: